-Tramadol is labeled as a Schedule IV controlled substance by the Drug Enforcement Administration (DEA), as it is an opioid narcotic medication prescribed to relieve pain.
+Tramadol is labeled as a Schedule IV controlled substance by the Drug Enforcement Administration (DEA), as it is an opioid painkiller with known abuse liability.
 There were almost 44 million prescriptions dispensed for tramadol products in the United States in 2013.

 Traditional opioids like oxycodone and hydrocodone increase sensations of pleasure and can produce a “high” when taken in larger doses than prescribed.
 Tramadol works a little differently by not only activating opioid receptors in the brain but also by blocking neurotransmitters like serotonin and norepinephrine from being reabsorbed back into the system.
 Thus, tramadol withdrawal may actually take two different forms: traditional opioid withdrawal syndrome or atypical opioid withdrawal syndrome.

 Opioid withdrawal generally has two main phases: early and late withdrawal.
 Early withdrawal starts when the drug leaves the bloodstream, and late withdrawal occurs a little later.
 Signs of opioid withdrawal vary according to the stage.

 - Drug cravings

 Tramadol has a relatively short half-life.
 WHO reports that immediate-release forms of tramadol products are quickly absorbed into the bloodstream, with their effectiveness peaking in 1-4 hours.
 The effects of extended-release tramadol products may last a little longer, peaking in 4-6 hours.